quicwg/base-drafts/draft-ietf-quic-recovery.md

 After the handshake is confirmed, any acknowledgement delays reported by the peer that are greater than the peer's max_ack_delay are attributed to unintentional but potentially repeating delays, such as scheduler latency at the peer or loss of previous acknowledgements.
-These delays could also be due to a non-compliant implementaton.
+Excess delays could also be due to a non-compliant implementaton.
 Therefore, these extra delays are considered effectively part of path delay and incorporated into the RTT estimate.